Khovanov homology and rational unknotting: Introduction

 \subsection{Acknowledgments}

 The authors thank Claudius Zibrowius for pointing us towards the papers of Naot and Thompson, which were essential for this text.
-We thank all participants of our \emph{Khovanov homology reading course}, Felix Eberhart, Marco Moraschini, Lars Munser, Paula Tru\"ol, and Jos\'e Pedro Quintanilha for the exciting times.
+We thank all participants of our \emph{Khovanov homology reading course}, Felix Eberhart, Marco Moraschini, Lars Munser, Jos\'e Pedro Quintanilha, and Paula Tru\"ol for the exciting times.
 The second author thanks Raphael Zentner for stimulating discussions about rational unknotting, and Paul Turner for inspiring conversations about integral Lee theory.
-Thanks to Dirk Schütz for sharing his calculations of Rasmussen invariants \cite{dirkemail}.
+Thanks to Dirk Schütz for sharing his calculations of Rasmussen invariants.
 The authors thank Eaman Eftekhary, Duncan McCoy, Dirk Schütz and Claudius Zibrowius for comments on drafts of this article.
 Thanks to Daniel Schäppi for discussions that lead to \cref{rmk:nonuniq}.
 The first and second author gratefully acknowledge the support by the Emmy Noether Programme of the DFG, project no.~412851057.
+The authors thank the anonymous referee for their suggestions.